 Dr Robin Lovelace

+I research and teach data science, with a focus on geographic and computational methods for sustainable transport policies.
 I am a Geographer and Environmental Scientist by training with expertise in Geographic Information Systems (GIS), data analysis and modelling.
 Through my PhD on the Energy Costs of Commuting, I developed a strong interest in modelling large transport systems at high levels of geographical resolution.
-This interest continued to grow during my 2 post-doctorate positions as Research Fellow in Geospatial Data Analysis and Simulation (TALISMAN) and in the Leeds Institute for Data Analytics (LIDA).
+This interest continued to grow during the 3 post-doctorate positions I held before becoming an Associate Professor, as Research Fellow in Geospatial Data Analysis and Simulation (TALISMAN, 2013 – 2015), Research Fellow in the Leeds Institute for Data Analytics (LIDA 2015 – 2017), and as a University Academic Fellow (UAF) in Transport and Big Data (2017 – 2020).

-The 5 year University Academic Fellowship in Transport and Big Data is an exciting opportunity to put the Institute for Transport Studies at the forefront of new methods in transport research.
-I plan to apply my skills to tackle a range of applied and academic problems in transportation, including:
+In my current role as Associate Professor in Transport Data Science (January 2020 to present) I aim to put the Institute for Transport Studies at the forefront of new methods in transport research.
+I have applied my skills to tackle a range of policy and academic research challenges in transportation, including:

-- Analysis of the potential for shifts to sustainable transport modes at high levels of geographical resolution (down to the road segment level).
+- Analysis of the potential for shifts to sustainable transport modes at high levels of geographical resolution, down to the road segment level (e.g. Lovelace et al. 2017).

-- Developing and teaching new open source software for transport planning.
+- Developing and teaching new open source software for transport planning (e.g. stplanr and stats19 R packages).

-- Modelling decarbonisation pathways for city, national and global transport systems as part of a global transition away from fossil fuels.
+- Modelling decarbonisation pathways for city, national and global transport systems as part of a global transition away from fossil fuels (watch this space).

 An ongoing project that illustrates each of these facets of my research profile is the Propensity to Cycle Tool (PCT), which has been described by the Department for Transport as “a is a brilliant example of using Big Data to better plan infrastructure investment” (Shane Snow, Head of Seamless Travel at the Department for Transport).
 To test out the PCT please see www.pct.bike.
 For more up-to-date information about my work, please check out my academic publications, my website, and my Twitter feed @robinlovelace.